 LC Heating & Air provides professional duct sealing to stop energy loss and improve comfort in Koreatown homes.
-We use duct blaster testing and proven sealing methods to ensure your system works efficiently.
+We use both manual mastic sealing and Aeroseal technology to ensure your system is performing efficiently.

 Koreatown is one of Los Angeles' densest and most vibrant urban neighborhoods, with a housing mix dominated by multi-family buildings.
 The neighborhood's density creates pronounced urban heat island effects, making reliable air conditioning particularly important during summer heat events.

-LC Heating & Air provides full HVAC service throughout Koreatown within the 90005 zip code, working with individual residents, property managers, and building owners.
+LC Heating & Air provides full HVAC service throughout Koreatown, working with individual residents, property managers, and building owners.
 We are experienced with the specific HVAC equipment common in Koreatown's multi-family building stock, from through-wall PTAC units to modern high-wall ductless systems.

 Local HVAC considerations